quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 Emitted when a stream's type becomes known.
 This is typically when a stream is opened and the stream's type indicator is sent or received.

-stream_type_value is the actual, numerical code (the parsed VLIE-encoded integer).
+The stream_type_value field is the numerical value without VLIE encoding.

 Definition: